(Editor’s note: This is a commentary I wrote a few years ago and post every year at this time.)

 Still, Adams was a devout patriot who remained optimistic about the outcome.
 That July day he wrote, “Through all the gloom, I can see the rays of ravishing light and glory.
 I can see that the end is more than worth all the means.”

-He must have had confidence in the ultimate outcome because he wrote that Independence Day would be the “most memorable… in the history of America.”
+He must have had confidence in the ultimate outcome because he wrote how Independence Day would be the “most memorable…in the history of America.”

 Adams accurately predicted the tone of future celebrations when he said that Independence Day should be “solemnized with pomp and parade, with shews (shows), games, sports, guns, bells, bonfire and illuminations from one end of this continent to the other from this time forward forever more.”

-Today we know that to be the case as we prepare to mark another Independence Day with the modern-day versions of just what Adams wrote about.
-There are parades and fireworks and sports galore.
+Today we know that to be the case, as we prepare to mark another Independence Day with the modern versions of just what Adams wrote about, although some of the celebrations will be muted because of the pandemic.

 But Adams’s letter that I have just quoted from was dated July 3rd, 1776.
 The day before, July 2nd, the Continental Congress adopted Richard Henry Lee’s motion for independence.